Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 soft data (expert knowledge).

-In summary, we suggest that next generation soil surveyors will increasingly require a solid background in statistics and computer science, especially in Machine Learning and A.I.
-Nevertheless, effective selection and application of statistical sampling and analysis techniques should also benefit from consideration of expert knowledge wherever possible.
+In summary, we suggest that next generation soil surveyors will increasingly benefit from having a solid background in statistics and computer science, especially in Machine Learning and A.I.
+However, effective selection and application of appropriate statistical sampling and analysis techniques can also benefit from consideration of expert knowledge.

 ### Top-down versus bottom-up approaches: subdivision versus agglomeration {#top-down}